leonluong1/spotify-data-analysis/README.md

 In adherence to the [California Consumer Privacy Act (CCPA)](https://oag.ca.gov/privacy/ccpa), our application is committed to the following ethical standards:

-We utilize data that is publicly hosted from the the data science site, Kaggle which was legally collected from Spotify's Web API.
+We utilized data that is publicly hosted from the the data science site, Kaggle which was legally collected from Spotify's Web API.
 This data is used solely for informational and educational purposes, and is provided as-is without any warranty.
 Additionally, our application does not collect personal data from its users.

 ## Features
 * Interactive home page with links to other features of the website.